-A converted vehicle or engine is one modified to use a different fuel or power source than the one for which it was originally designed.
-In an alternative fuel vehicle (AFV) conversion, a conventional vehicle from an original equipment manufacturer (OEM) is altered to run on an alternative fuel like propane or natural gas.
+A converted vehicle or engine is one modified to use a different fuel or power source than the one for which it was originally manufactured.
+This includes converting a gasoline-powered vehicle to run on propane, natural gas, or ethanol-gasoline blends containing up to 83% ethanol.

 Conversion Systems Installation

 When you purchase an alternative fuel vehicle through a dealership, the conversion system is installed by the system manufacturer or by a qualified system retrofitter (QSR) who meets National Highway Traffic Safety Administration and/or California Air Resources Board requirements, as well as National Fire Protection Association (NFPA) code 58 (for propane) and NFPA code 52 (for natural gas), in order to convert original equipment manufacturer vehicles.
 When converting an in-service vehicle, the work should always be completed by a technician associated with a QSR, also referred to as an upfitter or installer, who is associated with a manufacturer and holds all relevant emissions-related certifications, tampering exemptions, and permissions.
 Ford's Qualified Vehicle Modifier program is an example of a QSR.